 Integrate mission-critical tools

-Confluence + Slack
+Confluence and Slack integration

-Recently I’ve found myself going back and forth between Slack and Confluence fairly regularly.
+Atlassian users may find themselves going back and forth between Slack and Confluence fairly regularly.
 If you’re a team that’s focused on creating content in Confluence then you might want to consider setting up a few automations in Slack that will reduce this kind of tool switching.

-Take a look at Atlassian’s blog for more details on how to set this up
+Take a look at Atlassian’s blog for more details on how to set this up.

 In Slack, you can set up a notification that will message you about changes to important pages in a Confluence space ensuring that you navigate to important content quickly.
 You can also set up an automation that will allow you to respond to comments inside of Slack, keeping you focussed.

-Work often starts out as ideas or suggestions on a Trello board, if this sounds familiar to you, then consider bringing your Trello content into Confluence.
+Work often starts out as ideas or suggestions on a Trello board.
+If this sounds familiar to you, then consider bringing your Trello content into Confluence.

 You can choose to display a single Trello card that will allow a reader to easily get more context about your topic or navigate to that card directly showing all of its detail.
-You can also choose to add an entire board to a Confluence page, this can be useful if you’re running retrospectives on Trello and want to explore any of the topics raised.
+You can also choose to add an entire board to a Confluence page, which can be useful if you’re running retrospectives on Trello and want to explore any of the topics raised.

 If your team finds that they work more in Trello then you can also add the Confluence Power-up to Trello, link pages to cards, and comment directly on pages from Trello simplifying tool switching further.

-Confluence + Jira
+Confluence and Jira integration

 Being able to visualise the state that work is in and to easily navigate to work in progress from Confluence saves teams a huge amount of time.
-Equally linking a page to a Jira ticket allows for teams that are Jira centric, like developers to easily navigate to a Confluence page to get more context.
+Equally linking a page to a Jira ticket allows for teams that are Jira centric, like developers, to easily navigate to a Confluence page to get more context.

 Iframes for anything else!

-If you want to integrate one of your other mission-critical tools into your Confluence content but can’t find a built-in feature or an app for it on the Atlassian Marketplace, consider making use of Confluence’s Iframe feature.
+If you want to integrate one of your other tools into your Confluence content but can’t find a built-in feature or an app for it on the Atlassian Marketplace, consider making use of Confluence’s Iframe feature.
 This feature allows you to embed a fully functional web page in the content that you’re creating, meaning that the reader of your content or your team doesn’t have to navigate away through a link to get more context.